Rawaa-Al-Kabbani/FrontendChallenge/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to run it locally

+0. If you are using NVM run `nvm use` to use the recommended Node version.

+1. Start by installing the dependencies by running: `npm install`

+2. You can now run the app by running: `npm run start`

+## How to run it using Docker

+To run it using Docker start by building the image: `docker build -t countdown-app .`

+Then start a container and expose port `8080` by running:

+`docker run -p 8080:8080 -t countdown-app`

+## How to run the tests

+To run the tests, first ensure you have installed the dependencies (see above), then simply run:

+`npm run test`

+If you want to run the tests in headless mode, simply run:

+`npm run test:headless`